-Sheldon Whitehouse doesn't denounce all-White beach club his family belongs to
+Sheldon Whitehouse doesn't denounce super-exclusive beach club his family belongs to

-Whitehouse, one of Senate's most liberal members, called beach clubs 'a long tradition in Rhode Island'
+Whitehouse office said club is not all-White, despite reports on lack of diversity

-Sen. Sheldon Whitehouse last week refused to apologize for his family's membership in an all-White beach club in his home state of Rhode Island, calling beach clubs "a long tradition" and saying he hopes the club will admit minority members soon.
+Sen. Sheldon Whitehouse last week refused to apologize for his family's membership in a reportedly all-White beach club in his home state of Rhode Island, calling beach clubs "a long tradition" and saying he hopes the club will admit minority members soon.

+The senator's office on Monday denied that the club has discriminatory policies and said it does have minority members.

 Whitehouse, D-R.I., was asked about his family's membership in Bailey's Beach Club, officially known as Spouting Rock Beach Association, by GoLocalProv in a video that was posted on Saturday.
-The interviewer cited comments Whitehouse made in 2017 that he hoped the highly-exclusive club would begin to allow minority members and asked Whitehouse's reaction to the fact it has not.
+The interviewer cited comments Whitehouse made in 2017 that he hoped the highly-exclusive club would begin to accept minority members and asked Whitehouse's reaction to it allegedly not doing so.

 "I think the people who are running the place are still working on that and I'm sorry it hasn't happened yet," Whitehouse said.